How to Deal with an Employee Who Always Complains

 Never Stoop to Their Level

 With a chronic complainer, it is easy to get swept up in their negativity.
 The strategy may be especially important if you are stressed or annoyed at work.
 Do your best to rise above these situations and avoid becoming a complainer.
 This point is, perhaps, one of the most critical for leaders.
 It’s all too easy as a leader to find things to get irritated at or complain about yourself.
 But if leaders start to complain, it’s a dangerous, slippery slope of negativity that’s hard to recover from.
-Leaders have incredible amounts of impact over work environments, so whatever you do, don’t stoop to your employee’s level.
+Leaders have incredible amounts of impact on work environments, so whatever you do, don’t stoop to your employee’s level.

 Keep Casual Interactions Short and Sweet